 Most of the rest of the meeting involved Callahan's regular report.
 She summarized a few recently-received grants - two for \$10,000 for Community Center operations and Senior Center lunches, plus one for \$20,775 for bike and pedestrian upgrades.
-She said she hopes the be able Turn To PREFONTAINE page A10 Volunteers pitch in to clean up Webster Lake WEBSTER - The first Webster Lake Cleanup, organized by Linda Sopp in collaboration with Keep Massachusetts Beautiful, took place on July 12.
-More than 20 volunteers participated, working together to clean Memorial Beach, Gore Road, and several coves and swamps around the lake. volunteers, Twelve including Girl Scout Troop members led by Michelle McLaughlin, focused their efforts on Memorial Beach.
+She said she hopes the be able

+Turn To PREFONTAINE page A10

+Volunteers pitch in to clean up Webster Lake

+WEBSTER - The first Webster Lake Cleanup, organized by Linda Sopp in collaboration with Keep Massachusetts Beautiful, took place on July 12.
+More than 20 volunteers participated, working together to clean Memorial Beach, Gore Road, and several coves and swamps around the lake.

+Twelve volunteers, including Girl Scout Troop members led by Michelle McLaughlin, focused their efforts on Memorial Beach.
 Another team, led by Betsy and Dave Kruger, collected more than eight bags of trash along Gore Road.
 Two boats with about seven volunteers removed more than 700 pounds of debris from the lake, including artificial turf from South Pond, a large abandoned wharf near the Pt.
-Breeze gas station. a deteriorating sunken wharf near Little Island, and a 40-foot irrigation hose in Maple Cove.
-Additional volunteers cleaned other sections of the shoreline and coves.
+Breeze gas station, a deteriorating sunken wharf near Little Island, and a 40-foot irrigation hose in Maple Cove.
+Additional volunteers cleaned other sections of the shoreline and government leaders.

 With this year's success. organizers Linda Sopp, Betsy Kruger, and Robin Jewell are now planning a second annual cleanup.
-A key aim for the group is to establish a Webster chapter of Keep Massachusetts Beautiful, a nonprofit dedicated to inspiring community involvement in cleanups and beautification projects, while encouraging participation from businesses and local government leaders.
+A key aim for the group is to establish a Webster chapter of Keep Massachusetts Beautiful, a nonprofit dedicated to inspiring community involvement in cleanups and beautification projects, while encouraging participation from businesses and local of a work boat, as well Conservation to Commission Agent Joey Wigglesworth for his advice and support.

 Special thanks go to Webster Conservation Commission members Brian Anderson, Robin Jewell (Vice Chair), and Chair Richard Parent for their involvement.
-Appreciation is also extended to Jay and the team from JP Shoreline Services, who donated their time and use of a work boat, as well Conservation to as Commission Agent Joey Wigglesworth for his advice and support.
+Appreciation is also extended to Jay and the team from JP Shoreline Services, who donated their time and use

 Linda Sopp said, "We're all looking forward to next year's cleanup, bigger and better, and we encourage everyone to help keep the lake clean."